HakiFedha/crypto-sheria-tracker/README.md

 Most existing crypto regulatory analysis is produced for exchanges, institutional investors, or legal compliance teams.

-The Sheria Index is produced for people for whom Bitcoin is not primarily a financial opportunity, but a tool of financial sovereignty, operational continuity, and resistance to censorship.
+The Crypto Sheria Tracker is produced for people for whom Bitcoin is not primarily a financial opportunity, but a tool of financial sovereignty, operational continuity, and resistance to censorship.

 ---

 # Methodology Principles

-The Sheria Index follows five core research principles:
+The Crypto Sheria Tracker follows five core research principles:

 ### Evidence-Based